Is it OK to Let a Beer Get Cold, then Warm, then Cold Again? Will This Cause a Beer to ‘Skunk?’

 In reality, letting a cold beer get warm has nothing to do with skunking.
 Most beer has a limited shelf life and will go stale after a few months to, perhaps, a year, depending on the beer.
 However, the biggest boogeyman for beer is UV light and the resultant photo-oxidation.

-Moving from cold conditions to room-temperature conditions, and back again, is not generally going to significantly effect the taste of a beer.
-Obviously, you wouldn't want to do this over and over, but if you have leftover beer that has gone warm, it isn't wasted.
+Moving from cold conditions to room-temperature conditions, and back again, is not generally going to significantly affect the taste of a beer.
+So can you re-refrigerate beer?
+Yes!
+Does beer have to stay cold once you chill it?
+Not really.
+You can move it from the fridge to room temperature and back again without much trouble.
+Obviously, you wouldn’t want to do this over and over, but if you have leftover beer that has gone warm, it isn’t wasted.
 Put it back in the fridge and enjoy it later.

-Most of us beer drinkers have no need to worry about such things.
+Most of us beer drinkers have no need to worry about such things as I’ve discussed here.
 Our beer will be perfectly fine as long as we are reasonable.
 Storing your beer on the front porch in direct sunlight is not reasonable.
 Storing it on the back patio next to the barbecue grill is also not reasonable.
-Yes, I've known people who do this.
+Yes, I’ve known people who do this.